They say love doesn’t cost a thing, and, in some cases, this cliché actually applies.

 Let Emory University pay for the entertainment.
 Especially with the students in high spirits in the spring, Emory University is a great place to hang out for a low-cost date.
 You can just walk the beautiful campus if you like, but a little more research and you can also take in any number of free forms of entertainment, from student choir concerts to world-renown speakers.

 Check out low-cost festivals.
-All sorts of family and community groups offer the kind of festivals that will get you and a date out in public but won't cost much, like the Big Shanty Festival in Kennesaw or the Georgia Renaissance Festival.
+All sorts of family and community groups offer the kind of festivals that will get you and a date out in public but won't cost much, like the Atlanta Ice Cream Festival or the Grant Park Summer Shade Festival .
 When you're checking the calendars, especially veer towards OTP towns and look for anyone offering food trucks.

 Go for greenie volunteer opportunities.
 While they won't pay you, you won't pay them either when you volunteer in the great outdoors together.
 That's a date, and it's free, but you might want to add value by stopping for biscuits on the way in or stopping off for Happy Hour afterwards when you're feeling accomplished.
 If you're both greenie outdoors lovers, great choices are any growing or planting chores for the Atlanta Community Food Bank, or state park maintenance like the monthly trail clean up at Fort Yargo State Park in Winder.

 Support real journalism.
 Support local journalism.
 Subscribe to The Atlanta Journal-Constitution today.
 See offers.

 Your subscription to the Atlanta Journal-Constitution funds in-depth reporting and investigations that keep you informed.
 Thank you for supporting real journalism.